lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 # ASN.1 Module {#asn1}

 <aside markdown="block">
-RFC EDITOR: Please replace TBD2 with the value assigned by IANA during the publication of {{I-D.ietf-lamps-dilithium-certificates}}.
+RFC EDITOR: Please replace the reference to [I-D.ietf-lamps-dilithium-certificates] in the ASN.1 module below with a reference the corresponding published RFC.
 </aside>

 ~~~ asn.1